hzhcongo/343-Guilty-Spark/README.md

 Nextly, `description` and `format` field are necessary or it will break the help command.
 `description` is a short description of what the command does.
 `format` shows how is the user supposed to use the command.
 The first word is always the command name (`command-name`) followed by the arguments separated by a space (` `).
 The optional command arguments are enclosed within square brackets (`[]`) and the required arguments are enclosed within angular brackets (`<>`).
 The prefix is automatically added while displayng in the help command so be sure to not use it here.

----

-## Hosting

-The `server.js` file creates an HTTP server which in turn, generates a URL of the format `https://my-repl-name--my-username.repl.co` that you can ping using services such as uptimerobot.
-If you have the hacker plan, you can skip this and use the `Always on repl` feature.